bengreenier-archive/codess-2018-nodejs/README.md

 Please feel free to inspect the code (it is well commented) and [open issues](https://github.com/bengreenier/codess-2018-nodejs/issues) with any questions you might have!

+## Deployment

+To deploy this project to Azure you can click the giant blue button above!
+However, if you wish to deploy a similar project (or a fork of this project) you may prefer to follow along with [this deployment tutorial](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-zip). 👏🏽

 ## API

 [Here are the API docs](https://rebilly.github.io/ReDoc/?url=https://raw.githubusercontent.com/bengreenier/codess-2018-nodejs/master/swagger.yaml)! :sparkles:

+## Slides

+[Here are the slides](http://slides.com/bengreenier/codess-2018-nodejs) that I presented! :rocket:

 ## License